Utah USDA Rural Loan

 - at least 2 years of stable employment history with current employer.

-Co-signed loans can be excluded from the debt ratios if it can be verified that the main borrower on the loan is current on the loan payments over the past 12 months (bank statements or canceled checks are required).
+Can be excluded from the debt ratios if it can be verified that the main borrower on the loan is current on the loan payments over the past 12 months (bank statements or canceled checks are required).

 I hope this article answers most of your USDA rural home loan questions.